 Napa Valley Winery Wins Global Tourism Award

-The conference brought together representatives of wine-related institutions and associations, and politicians from all over the world to address an audience of wine stakeholders.
-The showcase of the event was the Best of Wine Tourism Awards, where Grgich Hills Estate was the first-ever Global Winner for Sustainable Wine Tourism Practices.
-Grgich Hills Estate is a fully solar powered winery and the nation’s largest bio-dynamically farmed vineyard, and received the award for providing a visitor experience showcasing these practices.
+The conference brought together representatives of wine-related institutions and associations, and politicians from all over the world.
+The showcase of the event was the Best of Wine Tourism Awards, where etoile at Domaine Chandon was named the Best Of winner in the Wine Tourism Restaurants category.

 About Great Wine Capitals Global Network